Camping Fairy Garden: a tent, a hammock, an outhouse, and a campfire to roast marshmallows make the perfect miniature fairy size campground.

 I named our site “Pixie Hollow Campgrounds” and made the sign out of some wood and twigs, held together with a little hot glue.

-There are so many cute things there, that think I could have spent hours there.
-I picked up a few of the fun accessories there, like the red bucket and the little camping dishes.
+I picked up a few of the fun accessories at a craft store, like the red bucket and the little camping dishes.

 I remember a rule from my girl guide camping days, you always have to have a bucket of water beside your tent, in case of fire.